Imran Khan (film actor): Personal life

 Khan's parents divorced when he was a year and a half old.
 His mother then married actor Raj Zutshi; they divorced in 2006.
 Khan says that they remained cordial and that he felt supported by all three of his parents.
 He retained his mother's maiden name as a tribute to her because she raised him on her own.
 The actor lives with his family in Pali Hill, a suburban neighbourhood in Mumbai.

 Khan began dating Avantika Malik (daughter of Vandana Malik and niece of Raghav Bahl, the founder of the Network18 Group), at age 19.
 He later attributed his personal growth to his relationship with Malik: "I have learned a lot about myself and become a more balanced person."
 His openness about their relationship at an early stage of his career received much press coverage; Sitanshi Talati-Parikh of Verve commented, "he does not see any danger in tagging himself as 'unavailable'".
 Khan later explained that he did not believe in hiding their relationship; he cited Aamir Khan, Shahrukh Khan and Hrithik Roshan, all of whom married early in their careers and remained popular.
 The couple was engaged on 16 January 2010, in a farmhouse owned by Avantika's family in Karjat (near Navi Mumbai).
 They married a year later (on 10 January 2011) in a private civil ceremony at Aamir Khan's home in Pali Hill.
 On 6 December 2013, it was announced that the couple were expecting their first child and on 9 June 2014, Malik gave birth to a baby girl, Imara Malik Khan.
 In May 2019, the couple started living separately, and Avantika left Khan’s home with their daughter.
 The couple decided to separate due to irreconcilable differences after an eight-year-long marriage.

+In 2024, Khan publicly confirmed her relationship with actress Lekha Washington in interviews where both stated that they were “mutually, madly in love.”

 Khan's non-controversial lifestyle has generated speculation in the mass media.
 During an interview, he said he does not rely on controversy and rumours to stay in the news.
 The actor also asserted that he prefers to stay away from the limelight when not promoting his films.

+In a recent video on the comedian Raunaq Rajani's YouTube channel, Imran said that he started seeing someone during COVID and they were "in the process" of moving in together.